nelsonken/xmltomap-go/README.md

-# xml unmarsahl to map for golang
+# xml unmarshal to map for golang

 >It's a Demo project, edit your __UnmarshalXML__ method to change behaviour